-This \$300 scholarship is awarded to a resident from Kings County, NB, working towards a degree or diploma in Agriculture, Veterinary Medicine, or Home Economics at a postsecondary institution.
+This \$300 scholarship is awarded to a resident from Kings County, NB, working towards a degree or diploma in Agriculture, Veterinary Medicine, or Home Economics at a post-secondary institution.
 Application information is available at the NSAC Awards Office.
-Application deadline is September 20.
+The application deadline is September 20.